kixxauth/Fireworks-Project-Website/google-app-engine/README.md

 =========================================

 This folder is the root folder of www.fireworksproject.com as it exists on Google App Engine.
-This folder and the children under it are the thing that GAE cares about.
+This folder and the children under it contain the actual code that runs this application and are the only things that GAE cares about.
 You can run this web application on your local dev_appserver by pointing it at this directory (as long as it contains app.yaml).
-Have a look at the
+Have a look at the [Google documentation](http://code.google.com/appengine/docs/python/tools/devserver.html) before getting started.

-[Google documentation](http://code.google.com/appengine/docs/python/tools/devserver.html)
-before getting started.
+There are several directories in this directory which contain third party libraries which are not maintained by The Fireworks Project and may be licensed under different terms.
+These include:

+* `werkzeug/`: The WSGI utility
+* `openid/`: The OpenID federated authentication library for Python.
+* `beaker/`: The WSGI session management utility.

 Important files in this folder include:
 ---------------------------------------